DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance DMA.md

         ' Set Pivot Table to Tabular Form and Remove Subtotals .RowAxisLayout xlTabularRow
-        Dim pf As PivotField
+        Dim pfRow As PivotField
-        For Each pf In .RowFields
+        For Each pfRow In .RowFields
-            pf.Subtotals(1) = False
-        Next pf

-        ' Apply Filter to Show Only "Hardware", "Software", and "System" With .PivotFields("Components")
-            .ClearAllFilters
-            Dim pi As PivotItem
-            On Error Resume Next ' Prevent errors if an item does not exist .PivotItems("Hardware").Visible = True
-            .PivotItems("Software").Visible = True
-            .PivotItems("System").Visible = True
-            On Error GoTo 0

-            ' Hide Other Items
-            For Each pi In .PivotItems
-                If pi.Name <> "Hardware" And pi.Name <> "Software" And pi.Name <> "System" Then
-                    On Error Resume Next
-                    pi.Visible = False
+            pfRow.Subtotals(1) = False
-                    On Error GoTo 0
-                End If
-            Next pi
+        Next pfRow
-        End With
     End With

     ' Autofit Columns